 The following provides an update to some of the risks the State is continuing to monitor.
 The risks presented herein are not comprehensive, reflecting only those items that have had substantial changes since the Enacted Budget.
-Accordingly, readers should refer to the State's Annual Information Statement (May 4, 2005) for a more complete review of present risks, including the status of school finance litigation, Native American land claims, and other actions affecting the State.
+Accordingly, readers should refer to the State's AIS dated May 4, 2005 and the sections entitled "Special Considerations" and "Litigation" in this AIS Update for a more complete review of present risks, including the status of school finance litigation, Native American land claims, and other actions affecting the State.